wahidsaleemi/Ecobee-PowerShell/README.md

 # Ecobee

-Modification of EcobeeToInflux repo to make it more modular and feed data to Azure Log Analytics (eventually)
+Modification of scripts in [EcobeeToInflux repo](https://github.com/Evil-K9/EcobeeToInflux) to make it more modular and feed data to Azure Log Analytics.

+## Prerequisites

+1. You need to enable the developer dashboard in your ecobee portal.
+If you did not initially register your ecobee when it was installed, register it first.
+Then enable the developer dashboard by signing up here: [https://www.ecobee.com/developers/](https://www.ecobee.com/developers/)

+1. Next, you will need to create an app with any name you like (such as pwsh-pin).
+This will give you an API Key that you can use to run the script.

-## Usage
+## Connect-EcobeeAPI.ps1 Usage

 Use Connect-EcobeeAPI.ps1 to get a token.
 This script loads functions from ecobeeFunctions.ps1.
 Example usage: